Visual Studies Full-Time and Adjunct Faculty

 M.A.
 University of Michigan College of Architecture & Urban Planning; B.F.A.
 University of Virginia.
 Studio Production Specialist, Asterisk Designs; Lighting Production Specialist, Pelle Designs

 M.A.
 University of Texas at Austin; B.S.
 Arizona State University.
 Founder, Paragram; 3D Artist/Game Engine Programmer, Floored; Designer, Leroy Street Studio

 B.A.
 University of St. Thomas.
 Former Vice President of Visual Planning and former Executive Creative Director, Sony Style; Former Visual Planning & Presentation Manager, Neiman Marcus

 M.L.S. in Archives, Records Management, and Preservation, Graduate School of Library and Information Science Queens College; B.F.A. in Sculpture, Ohio State University.
-Former Founder and Owner, Three Dimensional Drawings; Former Juror, Sustainable Arts Foundation; Former Decorative Artist, Asterisk Designs; Former Freelance Decorative Artist, Me&Ro Jewelry
+Founder and Owner, Three Dimensional Drawings; Juror, Sustainable Arts Foundation; Decorative Artist, Asterisk Designs; Former Decorative Artist, Me&Ro Jewelry

 B.S.
 Empire State College; A.A.S.
 Fashion Institute of Technology.
 Visual Merchandising consultant (clients have included Ardee Eyewear, Bunnies, D. Esse, Maternal Instincts, Uncle Sam's Umbrellas, Franklin Sporting Goods, Nice Man, and Nature's Elements)